New measles outbreaks are putting kids at risk in many states. Here’s how to protect your children.

 Since September 2018, 170 cases of the measles have been reported — making this the largest measles outbreak in decades.

 But New York isn’t the only place experiencing a resurgence of the disease that had been previously kept at bay by vaccines.
-In the last year alone, there have been 17 outbreaks in the United States, according to the Centers for Disease Control and Prevention (CDC).
+In the last year alone, there have been 17 outbreaks in the United States, ).

 American Academy of Pediatrics spokesperson Dr. Andrew Bernstein, a clinical assistant professor of pediatrics at Northwestern University Feinberg School of Medicine, told Healthline there is no doubt about the cause behind these recent outbreaks.